K6 Math Logo

 • What is one half multiplied by 5?

-• Going with version 3 it almost sounds like - "what is one multiplied by 5?"
+Going with version 3 it almost sounds like - "what is 'one thing' multiplied by 5?"

 This is the method I highly encourage you to use when teach your child.
 For this reason, it is really important that when you start to tutor your child, you encourage them to read their questions out loud, this way, you will hear how they are understanding the question!